 Wedgwood's London showroom realised Josiah's vision

 1,282 bone china Wedgwood pieces are commissioned by President Theodore Roosevelt for the White House

-1200 piece service for HRH Queen Elizabeth II's Coronation luncheon
+1200 piece service for HM Queen Elizabeth II's Coronation luncheon

 The Wedgwood Rose was created by David Austen for Wedgwood 250th anniversary